Translation of the book about Architecture Styles in the Netherlands-Indies & Indonesia

 Historic Urban Landscape (HUL) is a holistic conservation approach introduced by UNESCO in 2011.
-This approach has been disseminating all over the world.
+This approach has been disseminated all over the world.

-In 2019 HERITAGE hands-on involved in the HUL Quick Scan Workshop in Banjarmasin, South of Kalimantan, Indonesia.
-Banjarmasin, the capital of South Kalimantan Province, is famous for its floating markets and was once widely known as the Venice of the East-Indies.
-In the present days, it is called the Thousand Rivers City.
-Nevertheless, rapid modernization and road-oriented urbanization are obvious challenges for Banjarmasin to keep its water-based characters.
+In 2019 HERITAGE was hands-on involved in the HUL Quick Scan Workshop in Banjarmasin, South of Kalimantan, Indonesia.
+Banjarmasin, the capital of South Kalimantan Province, is famous for its floating markets and was once widely known as the Venice of the East Indies.
+In the present day, it is called the Thousand Rivers City.
+Nevertheless, rapid modernization and road-oriented urbanization are obvious challenges for Banjarmasin to keep its water-based character.

 In 2018 this approach was introduced during capacity building workshops and training in the former tin-mining town of Muntok, West Bangka, South of Sumatra, Indonesia.

-HERITAGE hands-on involved in both workshops and training of the HUL Approach in Muntok 2018.
-The report has been published (see the link below).
+HERITAGE hands-on involved in both workshops and training on the HUL Quick Scan Approach in Muntok 2018.
+The report has been published and is available to the public.

 WHITRAP Newsletter Issue 43, January 2019

 For the period 2018-2020, there will be a series of capacity-building training for museum professionals in Indonesia to strengthen the museum revitalization program launched by the Ministry of Education and Culture of Indonesia in 2010.
 The targeted participants are 30 persons representing public and private museums.

 Trainers are museum professionals from Indonesia and the Netherlands.